'Playful time in snow' turns into 'riot' near WVU, police say

 Later, officers then deployed a Long-Range Acoustic Device, which is a directional loud speaker that emits a "steady annoying noise."

-In respone, some members of the crowd set a fire with debris in the middle of the street.
+In response, some members of the crowd set a fire with debris in the middle of the street.

 LATEST DETAILS: Police say a crowd started a fire in the middle of the street and threw glass bottles and rocks at officers and Public Works crews during a riot near the WVU campus today. https://t.co/wgFilHq1oI— KDKA (@KDKA) February 2, 2019